The Simplicial Model of Univalent Foundations (after Voevodsky): Syntax of Martin-L of Type Theory

 \subsection{Logical Constructors}

 In this and subsequent sections, we present rules introducing various type- and term-constructors.
-For each such constructor, we assume (besides the explicit rules introducing and governing it) a rule stating that it preserves definitional equality in each of its arguments; for instance, along with the $\synPi$-\intro\ rule introducing the constructor $\lambda$, we assume the rule
+For each such constructor, we assume (besides the explicitly stated rules introducing and governing it) a \emph{congruence} rule stating that it preserves definitional equality in each of its arguments; for instance, along with the $\synPi$-\intro\ rule introducing the constructor $\lambda$, we assume the rule

+The rules fall naturally into groups according to the various logical constructors.
+Many of the constructors considered ($\synSigma$-, $\synId$-, $\synW$-, $\synZero$-, $\synOne$-, and $+$-types) follow a common pattern, as \emph{inductive types/families} with constructors and an elimination principle; here, as in \cite{martin-lof:bibliopolis}, this pattern is purely heuristic, but in approaches such as the Calculus of Inductive Constructions \cite{werner:thesis} they are unified formally as instances of a single scheme.

 \paragraph{$\synPi$-types} (Dependent products; dependent function types).

 \begin{mathparpagebreakable} \inferrule*[right=$\synPi$-\form]{\Gamma,\ x \oftype A \types B(x)\ \type}{\Gamma \types \synPi_{x \oftype A} B(x)\ \type} \and \inferrule*[right=$\synPi$-\intro]{\Gamma,\ x \oftype A \types B(x)\ \type \\ \Gamma,\ x \oftype A \types b(x) : B(x)}{\Gamma \types \lambda x \oftype A.b(x) : \synPi_{x \oftype A} B(x)} \and \inferrule*[right=$\synPi$-\appRule]{\Gamma \types f \oftype \synPi_{x \oftype A} B(x) \\ \Gamma \types a : A}{\Gamma \types \app (f, a) : B(a)} \and \inferrule*[right=$\synPi$-\comp]{\Gamma,\ x \oftype A \types B(x)\ \type \\ \Gamma,\ x \oftype A \types b(x) : B(x) \\ \Gamma \types a : A}{\Gamma \types \app(\lambda x \oftype A .b(x), a)=b(a) : B(a)} \end{mathparpagebreakable}